OXID-eSales/docker-eshop-sdk/README.md

   * xDebug 3 with remote debug and profiler preconfigured
   * error reporting enabled
 * MySQL 5.7 with adminer (original mysql container used)
-* Mailhog preconfigured to catch outgoing emails
+* Mailpit preconfigured to catch outgoing emails

 Additionally, check services directory:
 * Npm container preconfigured, so you can easily regenerate grunt/gulp/other builder assets for modules/themes easier (based on node:latest)